dimsog/php-geo-image/README.md

 // ]
 ```

-This method return null, if coordinates not found
+This method returns null, if the coordinates are not found